-The Sigma-Solohill microcarrier is a nonporous polystyrene bead with a porcine collagen coating.
-The beads range from 125-212 microns in diameter [13].
+The SoloHill microcarrier is a nonporous polystyrene bead with a porcine collagen coating.
+The beads range from 125-212 microns in diameter and have a surface area of 360 cm2/g of beads [13].
 This diameter is smaller than the Biosilon bead, so greater amount of beads would have to be used to achieve the same cell density.
-20 g cost \$160.70, thus the estimated cost per experiment is \$4.02 assuming 0.5 g of beads is used [13].
+20 g cost \$160.70 from Sigma-Aldrich, thus the estimated cost per experiment is \$4.02 assuming 0.5 g of beads is used [13].
 Before use, the beads must be suspended in deionized water and then autoclaved [14].
 This microcarrier has been used with studies using a mouse mammary tumor cell line EMT6, even though this is not one of the project specific cell lines.
 Mancuso et al. (2004) used this microcarrier in a bioreactor with EMT6 to develop a method "for obtaining high signal-to-noise 13C NMR spectra of intracellular compounds in metabolically active cultured cells" [15].
-The specific cell lines for this project should adhere to the collagen coating because Wozniak and Keely (2005) used 3D collagen gels with T47D breast cancer cells [16].
+The specific cell lines for this project should adhere to the collagen coating because Wozniak and Keely (2005) as well as many others have used 3D collagen gels with T47D breast cancer cells [16].